RavenGrappling/RavenGrappling.github.io/index.md

       Physical Fitness
     </dt>
     <dd>
-      It is great for providing a full-body workout that will help you improve your strength, endurance, flexibility, and overall health.
+      It's great for providing you with a full-body workout and it will help you improve your strength, endurance, flexibility, and overall health.
     </dd>
     <dt>
       Stress Relief